<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=642155589249454&amp;ev=PageView&amp;noscript=1">

 What is nerve deafness?

 Sensorineural hearing loss is most often due to the loss of hair cells in the cochlea, which affects how sound is sent to the hearing nerve and ultimately the brain.
-You may have heard the term nerve deafness to describe your child’s hearing loss.
-This term is sometimes used in place of sensorineural hearing loss even though the issue may be within the cochlea rather than with the hearing nerve.
+You may have heard the term "nerve deafness" to describe your child’s hearing loss.
+The term "nerve deafness" is sometimes used in place of sensorineural hearing loss even though the issue may be within the cochlea rather than with the hearing nerve.
 Hair cells in the cochlea cannot be repaired or replaced once they are damaged or lost.
 The most common treatment options for sensorineural hearing loss are hearing aids and cochlear implants.

 Which treatment option is best for my child’s hearing loss?